Jim Les: Coaching career

 Following his NBA career, Les was an assistant coach for the WNBA's Sacramento Monarchs from 1999 to 2001.
 Les was on the staff of Monarchs head coach Sonny Allen in 1999 and 2000 and Maura McHugh in 2001.
 In all three seasons with Les as an assistant coach, the Monarchs made the WNBA Playoffs and advanced to the 2001 WNBA Conference Finals.

 In 2002, he returned to his alma mater Bradley University as head coach, where he led Bradley to an improved record in each of his first two seasons.
 The Bradley Braves advanced to the Sweet Sixteen in the NCAA tournament in 2006.
 The following year the Braves exceeded expectations to make it to the NIT.
 In 2008, the Braves participated in their third consecutive postseason tournament when they were invited to the first annual College Basketball Invitational tournament.
 The Braves advanced to the CBI finals, defeating Cincinnati, Ohio University and Virginia, while losing two games to one to Tulsa in the CBI championship round.

 In 2009, the Braves participated in their fourth consecutive postseason tournament when they were invited to the first annual CollegeInsider.com Postseason Tournament.
 The Braves beat Austin Peay 81–74 in the first round of the tournament, and then went on to beat Oakland University 76–75 on a miracle 70-foot shot by Chris Roberts at the buzzer to earn Les his fourth consecutive 20-win season.
 The Braves advanced to the CIT finals with a win over Pacific, while losing to Old Dominion 66–62 in the CIT championship game.
 The Bradley Braves finished the 2009–10 season in fifth place at 9–9 in the Missouri Valley Conference.
 Bradley finished the 2010–11 season tied for ninth place at 4–14 in the Missouri Valley Conference.

 Professional basketball players who played at Bradley under Les include Zach Andrews, Danny Granger, and Patrick O'Bryant.

-Les was relieved of his duties on March 6, 2011 after the Braves finished a disappointing 12–20 campaign.
+Les was relieved of his duties on March 6, 2011, after the Braves finished a disappointing 12–20 campaign.

+Les was hired as head coach of the UC Davis Aggies in 2011.
+He led Davis to its first conference regular season title and postseason appearance at the Division I level in 2015, and its first Division I NCAA Tournament two years later.
+He followed that up with another Big West regular season title and second NIT appearance the following year.
+He led the Aggies to five 20-win seasons in his first 13 years at the helm.